khuongdv/study-notes/linux/01 - Tạo User, thêm quyền và SSH Key.md

 * Khi đó shell sẽ hỏi mình điền mật khẩu mới

 ## Gán quyền
+For a refresher on editing files with vim see: New User Tutorial: Overview of the Vim Text Editor

+visudo

+Find the following code:

+## Allow root to run any commands anywhere
+root ALL=(ALL) ALL

+In this case, we’re granting root privileges to the user mynewuser .
+Add the following below that code:

+mynewuser ALL=(ALL) ALL

+Then exit and save the file with the command :wq .

+If you’ve followed the instruction above correctly, then you should now have a user setup by the name of mynewuser which can use sudo to run commands as root!
 ## Thêm SSH key
 * Đăng nhập vào user *songokute*
 * Nếu tồn tại thư mục .ssh ở home rồi thì: